Trehan-Mayank/P1_7_Segment_4_Digits_VERILOG/README.md

 To increase the number displayed Change the 8 BIT input Data to value greater than this in the Digits Compute verilog file, and in Top Module

-Note: Maximum 4 digits value can be printed making the following changes
+Note: Maximum 4 digits value can be printed making the following changes.
+To enable all the digits change counter value and enable all anodes in the Anode_Controller